smartbre/DSPT-Week4-PandasPractice/README.md

 Hello!
 This content is intended to test your understanding of the Pandas up through Topic 5, with a focus on using Pandas to answer questions about your data.

+Full credit to [GitHub user guipsamora](https://github.com/guipsamora), who wrote the two Pandas exercises I combined for this week, as well as many more!
+[Check out the pandas exercises repo here.](https://github.com/guipsamora/pandas_exercises)

 ## Instructions

 In order to do this review notebook, follow the below steps: